ArtemPolukhin/finch/README.md

 Result of one attempt sends to a server.
 Button 'Wand' generates randomly selected numbers.

+If server is unavailable the game tries again twice with 2 seconds interval.
+If response is still not ok then error messages appears.

 # How to install
 - Clone or download repository
 - Run 'install_and_run.bat' file or open terminal and enter 'npm i'